Definition of Product Portfolio Management

 Managing and analyzing the Product Portfolio on the regular basis helps to structure the investments and all the other financial elements of the company resulting in the various tax benefits.

-3) Aligns projects with the business strategy
+3) Aligns projects with the businesses strategy

 It is very important that the product offerings and their revenue generations match and align with the long-term vision of the company and the business strategy.
 As then only the company will be able to accomplish its aims and objectives of higher sales, elevated profits, competitive advantage, and increased market share.
 Having the proper management of the Product Portfolio helps the management to align the existing and projects in the pipeline with the overall business strategy and vision of the company.

-4) Visualize the entire portfolio
+4) Visualize the entire products-line

 Studying and analyzing the operations, revenue generation, and other facets of each and every product on an individual level offered by the company can be very cumbersome and will not help to draw comparative study effectively.
 But with the Product Portfolio in place, all the key members of the management are able to visualize the entire portfolio of the all the old, existing, and future products having a broader spectrum.